Petrol, diesel prices today: Fuel rates remain constant. Check rates here

 Your browser doesn’t support HTML5 audio

-Petrol, diesel prices today: The cost of petrol and diesel has remained unchanged for over a month on Sunday, July 2, 2022, with the oil marketing companies (OMC) keeping the costs steady for petrol and diesel for the consumers.
-The last time fuel prices changed was when Finance Minister Nirmala Sitharaman announced a cut in excise duty on petrol by 8 per litre, and 6 rupees per litre on diesel on May 21, 2022.
-Earlier on 1 July, the government decided to slap an export tax on petrol, diesel and jet fuel (ATF) shipped overseas by firms like Reliance Industries.
-It also imposed a windfall tax on crude oil produced locally by companies such as ONGC and Vedanta.
+Petrol, diesel prices today: The cost of petrol and diesel on 5 July has remained unchanged for over a month, with the oil marketing companies (OMC) keeping the costs steady for petrol and diesel for the consumers.

 {{^adFree}}{{/adFree}}